 You can also seek to work with your child’s school on a more formal basis.
 The 504 plan, which is named for Section 504 of the federal Rehabilitation Act, is a legal document that supports the rights of students with disabilities.
 They must get equal access to education at schools that receive federal financial assistance.
 The section prohibits discrimination on the basis of a disability that “substantially limits one or more major life activities”.

 Some physicians and advocates do not consider a 504 plan necessary.
-However, parent advocate Kelly Rudnicki is a strong promoter of 504 plans, especially when it comes to a challenging allergy such as dairy.
+However, parent advocate Kelly Rudnicki is a strong promoter of 504 plans, especially when it comes to a managing dairy allergy at school.
 “It makes no sense to have access to a legal document that can help to keep your child safe in the classroom and not use it,” she says.
 “It holds the school accountable.”